-After years of having heard about Norwegian Cruise Line’s The Haven, I finally had a chance to experience it first hand.
+After years of having heard about Norwegian Cruise Line’s The Haven, I finally had a chance to experience it firsthand.
 Did it live up to the hype?
 Was it worth the price?

-Not All Haven’s Are Created Equal
+Not All Haven Areas Are Created Equal

-If you’re reading this, there’s a pretty good chance you know what The Haven is and are considering booking.
-But for those who perhaps aren’t familiar with the space, a quick introduction: The Haven is where you’ll find the most luxurious suites… you know, the ones that come with great amenities, lots of perks and the services of both a concierge and a butler.
+If you’re reading this, there’s a good chance you know what The Haven is and are considering booking.
+But for those who perhaps aren’t familiar with the space, here is a quick introduction: The Haven is where you’ll find the most luxurious suites… you know, the ones that come with great amenities, lots of perks, and the services of both a concierge and a butler.

-Such is the case on the Norwegian Gem, where Haven guests typically have special access to breakfast at Moderno and lunch in Cagney’s, both of which are closed to other diners until dinnertime.
+Such is the case on the Norwegian Gem, where Haven guests typically have special access to breakfast at Moderno and lunch at Cagney’s, which are closed to other diners until dinnertime.

-“Welcome to The Haven”
+Welcome to The Haven

 Despite having done many sailings on Norwegian Cruise Line, the price-point of The Haven had always prevented me from booking.
 But better-than-average pricing and a whole lotta accumulated Future Cruise Credits left me saying, “It’s now or never.”
 (This despite having been warned by numerous people that once I experienced The Haven, I’d never want to go back to “regular” cruising again.”)